Thero Wheeler: Escape

 That fall he joined ex-con Donald DeFreeze, whom he knew from the Black Cultural Association at Vacaville, and "a curious group of upper middle-class whites, most college-educated but menially employed", at a small house in Oakland.
 These were the founders of the Symbionese Liberation Army (SLA).

 Close friends say Wheeler split with the SLA in October 1973 because of their plans for violent tactics (as in the Marcus Foster murder) and he argued with DeFreeze and others competing for leadership.
 He called DeFreeze a "drunken fool" and was threatened with death.
 Wheeler was not impressed with the blind charge toward gratuitous violence.
-He was staying at the Concord house, with his girlfriend Mary Alice Siem, a white heiress.
+He was staying at the Concord house, with Mary Alice Siem.
 On occasion DeFreeze, Soltysik, and Perry aimed guns at Siem, and Wheeler interceded on her behalf.
 Wheeler and Siem decided to leave in October, their ex-comrades robbed her of $600 at gunpoint.

 The couple separated: Wheeler moved to Houston, Texas, where he assumed a new name.
 Siem moved to Redding, California.
 Reported but mistaken sightings of Wheeler around the time of the Hearst kidnapping led to speculation that he was still involved, and to the notion that he was one of those killed in the Los Angeles shootout and fire.

 On 4 May 1974, an article in The Pittsburgh Courier quoted Wheeler's girlfriend Mary Alice Siem.
 It reported material published in The San Francisco Examiner.
 She said that they had left the SLA due to death threats from DeFreeze.